vigneshsweekaran/flipdazed.github.io/_posts/2019-11-06-09-lists-and-tuples.md

 ## Exercise 9.1: Nested loops
 This exercise is to help you understand iteration across more than one dimension.

 Find the trace of the matrix `a`.
-The trace is defined as the sum of all the diagonal elements.
+The trace is defined as the sum of all the diagonal elements (this is 14 from visual inspection).

 ```python
 a = np.array([[1, 3, 5],[1, 4, 6],[7, 6, 9]])